 At first, I thought the voice of the books was a carbon copy of what had seduced me about Adams’ work, a lightness that acknowledged that there were ways to tell genre stories without being Tolkien, who had always turned me off with his humorless battles between selfless good and ultimate evil.
 But the more I read of Pratchett’s work (and I’ve read them all, over the years, often multiple times), the less right those parallels seem.

 To be fair, Pratchett’s first few Discworld novels, The Colour Of Magic and The Light Fantastic, show their Hitchhiker’s influences proudly, especially in their amoral, cowardly hero, the failed wizard Rincewind.
 Rincewind is a sleazier version of Arthur Dent, a more worldly but still ineffective everyman traipsing through direct parodies of Robert Howard and Anne McCaffrey, accompanied by a blissful tourist who always stays one serendipitous step ahead of danger.
-But the longer Pratchett wrote about that world, floating through space on the back of a giant turtle, something happened: Rincewind stopped showing up so often, replaced by heroes with more shading and nuance.
+But the longer Pratchett wrote about that world, floating through space on the back of a giant turtle, the more something interesting happened: Rincewind stopped showing up so often, replaced by heroes with more shading and nuance.
 Pratchett became less willing to burn down cities as he went, to casually kill off minor characters once they’d served their purpose.
-Even his nastiest creations, like the initially malevolent incarnation of Death, began to carry themselves with dignity and their author’s respect.
+Even his nastiest creations, like the initially malevolent incarnation of Death, began to carry themselves with dignity, and their author’s respect.
 Unlike Adams’ far-flung universe, the Discworld stopped being simply a place where jokes happened, and its people the subjects they happened to.
-Instead it become a home, for stories and the characters who lived them, and it was much the better for it.
+Instead it become a home, for stories and the characters who lived them—and it was much the better for it.

 To illustrate, take two characters, one from Adams, the other Pratchett.
 Prak is a minor character from Life, The Universe, And Everything—the third Hitchhiker’s book, and Adams’ best work—who exemplifies what life in an Adams book is like.
-Accidentally imbued with omniscience due to a clumsy accident—he was injected with far too much truth serum, in one of those inspired bits of literalism the author was so fond of—Prak eventually dies when he encounters Arthur Dent and can’t stop himself from laughing so hard, and so long, that it completely wrecks his body.
+Accidentally imbued with omniscience due to a clumsy accident—he was injected with an overdose of truth serum, in one of those inspired bits of literalism the author was so fond of—Prak eventually dies when he encounters Arthur Dent and can’t stop himself from laughing so hard, and so long, that it completely wrecks his body.
 Prak is the perfect Adams character: His entire life is an absurd, nasty, hilarious joke, and it perfectly captures the borderline nihilistic comedy of the Hitchhiker’s universe

 Compare that to Reg Shoe, a recurring character from Pratchett’s work.
 Reg is initially presented as a joke, too, an “undead activist” who campaigns for equal rights for his fellow zombies and vampires, despite the fact that most of them are only involved in the movement to humor him.
 (His denial-filled focus on improving their lives almost puts him in line at times with the classic Pratchett villain, who ignores being good to people to focus on The Good of The People.)
 He’s a throwaway character, a one-off joke from 1991’s Reaper Man.
 Except, by then, Pratchett wasn’t throwing characters away anymore, if he could find somewhere useful to fit them in.
 And so Reg continued to appear, primarily as a member of the Ankh-Morpork City Watch, the framework on which so many of Pratchett’s best stories hang.
 When the time travel adventure Night Watch finally brings the reader to the moment that transformed Reg into a zombie in the first place, Pratchett has managed to imbue this joke character with a nobility that makes the moment one of the most emotionally powerful in the entire series, all without tossing away the element of the character—his delusional idealism—that made him so funny in the first place.